View on GitHub

 4. OnStart/script initialization gives scripts their first client-side entry point.
 Source/Tests/Test_ClientEngine.cpp validates that script module init and loop calls are callable on a self-contained client runtime.

-5. The main loop processes frontend input, network packets, scripted loop callbacks, visual effects, video playback, screen fade/quake, map processing, and rendering-facing updates.
+5. The main loop processes frontend input, network packets, scripted loop callbacks, visual effects, video playback, map processing, and rendering-facing updates.

 6. Network connection starts with Connect(), which delegates transport setup and handshake work to ClientConnection.